Introduction

 Zero-knowledge by design

 The defining property of seekrit is that encryption keys are generated and used entirely on the client.
 When you add a secret in the web dashboard or CLI, it is encrypted in your browser or on your machine before it is uploaded.
-The API — a Cloudflare Worker backed by D1 — only ever stores ciphertext.
+The API — a Cloudflare Worker backed by managed Postgres — only ever stores ciphertext.
 A full database dump reveals metadata (names, versions, timestamps) but no secret values.

 This is achieved with envelope encryption: